 Austin, Texas: Best Place to Live

-One look around at our scenic Texas Hill Country views, and it’s clear that you won’t find flat or desolate here.
-With its steep terrain, creeks, parks and the Colorado River, many visitors to Austin can’t believe they’re still in Texas.
-Instead, stunning vistas, massive hills, wildflowers, and a mostly temperate climate have earned Austin a reputation as one of the nation’s fittest cities since there’s plenty to do outside to stay fit and enjoy an active lifestyle.
-There’s no question that both visitors and residents alike revel in the stunning beauty that combines the best of the Texas prairie with the scenic Hill Country.
-Many who choose to move to Austin, do so for just these types of views.The Colorado River only adds to that beauty – flowing through the heart of the city to create a series of lakes via dams that stretch for more than 100 miles.
-And its crown jewel is right in the center – it’s one of the dammed portions of the river and is known as Lady Bird Lake, in honor of Lady Bird Johnson.
-Surrounded by the giant Zilker Park, the Lady Bird Lake is the epicenter of outdoor activity – from kayaking and rowing to the miles of running trails that circle it.
+One look around at the spectacular Texas Hill Country views, and you won’t find flat or desolate here.
+With its creeks, steep terrain, a plethora of parks, and the Colorado River, those who visit Austin rarely believe they’re still in Texas.
+Instead, stunning panoramas, massive hills, wildflowers, and a temperate climate have earned Austin a reputation as one of the nation’s fittest cities.
+Most Austinites relish an active lifestyle, and there’s plenty to do outside.
+Both visitors and residents are drawn to the stunning beauty where the Texas prairie meets the jaw-droppingly beautiful Hill Country.
+The Colorado River adds to that scenery – flowing through the heart of the city to create a series of lakes (via dams) that stretch for more than 100 miles.
+The crown jewel is right in the center.
+Named after Lady Bird Johnson (a beloved figure in Central Texas), Lady Bird Lake is one of the dammed portions of the Colorado River.
+Surrounded by the vast Zilker Park, Lady Bird Lake is the epicenter of outdoor activity in Austin – from paddle-boarding and kayaking to rowing and running trails.

-Waterloo: The Original Austin, TX
+Waterloo: The Original Austin, Texas

-Built as a result of the largest barter transactions in history (the builders got 3 million acres in the Texas Panhandle, which later became the XIT Ranch – the largest cattle ranch in the world), the Texas State Capitol is one of the state’s most popular attractions with more than 1 million visitors each year.
-Constructed from limestone and pink granite from nearby Marble Falls in the same architectural style as the nation’s Capitol, it’s actually taller than its distant D.C. sibling by seven feet – making it the largest state capital in the U.S.
+Built as a result of the largest barter transaction in history (the builders received three million acres in the Texas Panhandle, which subsequently became the XIT Ranch, the largest cattle ranch in the world), the Texas State Capitol is one of the state’s most popular attractions.
+With an excess of one million visitors each year, the building and grounds are impressive.
+Built with limestone (aka, “Texas Stone”) and pink granite from nearby Marble Falls in the same architectural style as the U.S. Capitol building, it’s actually taller than its far-away D.C. relative by seven feet – making it the biggest state capitol in the U.S.